boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 }
 ```

 Point 3. could be fixed by using `rb.throttle`.
-But I assume that in our case the `calculateState` is so light, that throttling it won't affect the performance to much.
+But I assume that in our case the `calculateState` is so light, that throttling it won't affect the performance too much.

 ```js
 class SlimHeader extends rb.Component {